And so it comes,

 Inspect the stamp,

-These special things happen once in an honest life,
+A special thing happens once in an honest life,

 A bad letter from Paris,